artsy/artsy.github.io/_posts/2017-01-22-Swift-at-Artsy.md

 #### React Native, one year later

 In our announcement we talked about the lack of nuanced post-mortems on React Native.
 We're now a year in, we can at least try to help out in that space.
 We're sticking with React Native for the foreseeable future.
 It would take some _drastics_ changes in the Apple ecosystem for us to consider

+// End of Recommendation
+// Eggheads?
+// Swift makes sense if not API driven
+// Value in not-rewriting, keeping with community

+// Embed tweets?

 [js-2017]: SFSDFSDDF
 [relay]: ASDASDASD